tosifAN/All_ML_Models/README.md

 #  Machine Learning Models Repository

 Welcome to the Machine Learning Models Repository!
-This repository contains various machine learning models and their code.
+This repository contains various ml codes.
 Below is the list of models along with their completion status.

 ##  Table of Contents
 - [Completed Models](#-completed-models)